About Southeast Asia

 There are more than 25,000 islands and islets in Southeast Asia.
 The largest islands in Southeast Asia are New Guinea, which is shared by Indonesia and Papua New Guinea; and Borneo, shared by Malaysia, Indonesia, and Brunei.
 Sumatra, Sulawesi, Java, Sumbawa, and Flores are the largest islands of Indonesia.
 Luzon and Mindanao are the largest islands of the Philippines.
 Other major Filipino islands are Negros, Samar, Palawan, Panay, and Mindoro.

 The image shows Mount Merapi, an active volcano and one of the many volcanoes in Indonesia.
 In the foreground is the 9th-century Prambanan, a Hindu temple on the island of Java.
-The Prambanan Temple Compounds official website is the largest Hindu temple complex in Indonesia and a UNESCO World Heritage Site.
+The Prambanan Temple Compounds is the largest Hindu temple complex in Indonesia and a UNESCO World Heritage Site.

 Image: Arabsalam